jakobzhao/geog4572/labs/lab03/readme.md

             main.js
 ```

 - write up a project description in the `readme.md` file.
-This file will introduce the project name, a brief introduction, the major functions(especially the function which was not covered in the lectures), libraries, data sources, credit, acknowledgement, and other necessary information. **(8 points)**
+This file will introduce the project name, a brief introduction, the major functions (especially the function which was not covered in the lectures), libraries, data sources, credits, acknowledgements, and other necessary information. **(8 points)**

 Before submitting this lab, please make sure both the **GitHub repository** and the **GitHub page** work properly.
 In this lab, you are excepted to submit the url of the GitHub repository to the **Canvas Dropbox** of this course.
 This url should be in the format of `https://www.github.com/[your_github_username]/[your_repository_name]`.
 To do that, check the item of this lab on the assignment tab, and then press the `Submit Assignment` button.
 Please contact the instructor if you have any difficulty in submitting the url link.
-Here are the grading criteria:

 > If you have a genuine reason(known medical condition, a pile-up of due assignments on other courses, ROTC,athletics teams, job interview, religious obligations etc.) for being unable to complete work on time, then some flexibility is possible.
 However, if in my judgment you could reasonably have let me know beforehand that there would likely be a delay, and then a late penalty will still be imposed if I don't hear from you until after the deadline has passed.
 For unforeseeable problems,I can be more flexible.
 If there are ongoing medical, personal, or other issues that are likely to affect your work all semester, then please arrange to see me to discuss the situation.
 There will be NO make-up exams except for circumstances like those above.